 Professional supervision is the process of one worker seeking another person with the same qualification and expertise in supervision to assist them to work through aspects of their professional development.

 Professional supervision for financial counsellors is a formal relationship between supervisor and supervisee designed to promote wellbeing, facilitate reflective practice, explore ethical issues, develop skills and foster best practice.

 Professional supervision is an annual requirement for financial counsellors undertaking casework.

 Supervision sessions should occur on a regular basis throughout the year.
-This process is predominantly driven by the supervisee.
-Supervision can be undertaken in various modes: face-to-face, video conference, telephone or email meetings between the supervisee and supervisor.
+The supervisee has a key role in seeking professional supervision from a recognised professional supervisor and drives the professional supervision relationship.
+Supervision can be undertaken in various modes: face-to-face (minimum of two sessions per year), video conference, or telephone meetings between the supervisee and supervisor.